timskillman/VSCode-Csharp/README.md

 ## 6. Run the program and/or add debug breakpoints to debug your program

 Select the  green 'Start Debugging' arrow to debug your program.

-If there are any breakpoints, the debugger will pause and allow you to examine local variables and step through for example.
+If you have added breakpoints the debugger will pause and allow you to examine local variables and step through for example.